ecotaxa/uvpec/README.md

 # Underwater Vision Profiler Embedded Classifier

-Toolbox to train automatic classification models for UVP6 images.
+Toolbox to train automatic classification models for UVP6 images and/or to evaluate the performances.

 For smooth operation of the toolbox, the toolbox python package must be installed and the toolbox git repository cloned.